DataCanvasIO/Hypernets/README.md

-# HyperNets
+# Hypernets

-## HyperNets: An Open Source Automated Machine Learning Framework
+## Hypernets: An Open Source Automated Machine Learning Framework
 HyperNets is a general AutoML framework that can meet various needs such as feature engineering, hyperparameter optimization, and neural architecture search, thereby helping users achieve the end-to-end automated machine learning pipeline.